tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 federal government are automatically public domain.
 But in other countries works need to be registered as public domain.
-For this reason it isn't recommended to simply make work public domain if you want to release it for anybody in the world to freely use.
+For this reason it isn't recommended to simply make work public domain if you want to release it for use across the world.

 If you really want to release code under something very similar to public domain then the [unlicense](https://unlicense.org/) could be for you.
 It states that anybody is free to use the software in any way they like.
 In jursidictions with public domain, it "dedicates" the software into the public domain.